Manual Lymph Drainage (MLD)

 Manual Lymph Drainage is a gentle, rhythmic technique that supports the body’s natural fluid movement.
 Using light, precise pressure, MLD encourages circulation through the lymphatic system.

 Unlike deep tissue massage, which targets muscles and may slow lymph flow, MLD works specifically with the lymphatic system.
 While the touch is subtle, the effects on the body can be significant.
-Mention origins (Vodder method) and modern clinical uses.

 Benefits